 Best for: Families who love the great outdoors

 One of the main criticisms of subcompact SUVs is that they lack the capability of more traditional sport utility vehicles.
-With standard all-wheel drive (AWD) and 8.7 inches of ground clearance, the all-new third-generation 2024 Subaru Crosstrek is one of the most capable vehicles on this list.
-It also has a cargo capacity of 54.7 cubic feet, which is good for the class.
+With standard all-wheel drive (AWD) and 8.7 inches of ground clearance, the latest third-generation Subaru Crosstrek is one of the most capable vehicles on this list.
+It also has a cargo capacity of up to 54.7 cubic feet, which is good for the class.
 Looking for even more capability?
 The Wilderness trim increases ground clearance to 9.3-inches and adds a roof rack capable of handling up to 700 pounds of static load.

-The 2024 Crosstrek comes standard with an impressive 11.6-inch touchscreen infotainment system with Apple CarPlay and Android Auto.
+The 2025 Crosstrek comes standard with an impressive 11.6-inch touchscreen infotainment system with Apple CarPlay and Android Auto.
 It also comes standard with automatic emergency braking, lane-departure warning, and adaptive cruise control.

 Volkswagen Taos